-A previous finding in Cost of a Data Breach from last quarter’s newsletter was that the odds that an organization will experience a data breach increases year to year.
-Data breaches caused by malicious attacks are on average the most common, the costliest, and the most difficult to contain.
+According to Cost of a Data Breach, an organization will experience a data breach increases every year.
+Malicious data breaches are the most common, the costliest, and the most difficult to contain.
 Right now, countless organizations are experiencing the horrors associated with compromised data every minute of every day.
-Uber, LinkedIn, Facebook; these are just a few of the successful giants that have dealt with such a fate.
+Uber, AWS, Facebook are just a few of the successful giants that have dealt with such a fate.

 In 2018, 55,000 accounts were affected when two hackers admitted to using Amazon web server logins belonging to Lynda employees to access customer information.
 They then used this data and in contacting the corresponding company, extorted them for hundreds of thousands of dollars worth of bitcoin.
 In a strange twist to the case, the group also admitted to hacking Uber in 2016 in a breach that compromised 57 million users.
 Uber who initially chose to keep the incident a secret, was slapped with a $148 million fine and will be required to submit to 20 years of privacy audits.
 By not reporting the breach were not only faced with lost business anyway but they were also slapped with a fine as well.